 The first agency to reply with specifics wins the viewing appointment.
 The second agency gets a "thank you, I already booked a viewing."
 The third through fifth agencies get no reply at all.

 A boutique agency in JLT tracked their WhatsApp enquiries for 8 weeks.
 They received an average of 48 property enquiries per week.
 Their agents responded to an average of 11.
 The other 37 went unanswered within the first 24 hours.
-At an average commission of AED 15,000 per deal and a typical 5% conversion rate from enquiry to closing, those 37 weekly unanswered leads represented roughly AED 27,750 per week in potential lost commissions.
+At an average commission of 15,000 per deal and a typical 5% conversion rate from enquiry to closing, those 37 weekly unanswered leads represented roughly 27,750 per week in potential lost commissions.

-That is AED 1.4 million per year.
+That is 1.4 million per year.
 From leads they were already receiving.
 Not marketing they had not done.
 Leads that arrived and sat there.

 Your agents are not lazy.
 They are stretched thin.
 A productive real estate agent in Dubai is doing viewings from 10AM to 4PM, handling contracts and paperwork from 4PM to 7PM, and trying to have a life after 7PM.
 WhatsApp enquiries arrive during all of these hours.
 Nobody has time to sit with a phone answering "Is this property still available?"
 50 times per day.